jeceljr/digitalCPUzoo/drv16mc/README.md

-# drv16b processor
+# drv16mc processor

-The drv16b processor is based on the RISC-V standard but with only 16 registers of 16 bits each.
+The drv16mc processor is based on the RISC-V standard but with only 16 registers of 16 bits each.
 It implements fewer instructions than RV32E, but the ones it does implement use the same mneomonic and have the same functionality.

-In many cases drv16b will be used for helper functions in a project, like abstracting the interface to a keyboard or SD card.
+In many cases drv16mc will be used for helper functions in a project, like abstracting the interface to a keyboard or SD card.
 Any logic taken up by drv16b is logic not available to the main project.
 Just being 16 instead of 32 bits should make it take half as much area as a RV32E processor and even less than that relative to a RV32I.
 Such applications need very little memory so the ability to address more than 64KB would be wasted.
-The use of an 8 bit datapath further reduces the needed FPGA resources and eliminates the byte adapter circuit present in the drv16 (this has the interesting side effect of allowing non aligned word access).

 An additional motivation for reducing state is to make it easier for people to handle it.
 A 16 bit number like 0xC7F0 is more digestible than something